 The team will come to the campus (as well as some regional campuses) and meet with individuals and groups of their choosing across a two-day period.
 On the third day, the team’s chair will publicly share its commendations and recommendations with the University community but will not indicate what length of reaccreditation it is suggesting.
 After the visit, the team submits a comprehensive report about its findings to the WSCUC liaison, who forwards it to APU for corrections of fact.
 Following APU’s review of the team’s report, the liaison sends the final document and the team’s confidential recommendation about reaccreditation length to the Commission.
 The Commission will review the team’s recommendations and report its decision to President Ferguson during its June meetings.

-The report APU will write has eight standard components that focus on compliance, academic quality, student learning and success, infrastructure to support decision-making, and finances.
-Specifically, the report will contain the following components:
+The report APU wrote (PDF) has eight standard components that focus on compliance, academic quality, student learning and success, infrastructure to support decision-making, and finances.
+Specifically, the report contains the following components:

 - Component 1: Introduction to the Institutional Report: Institutional Context, Response to Previous Commission Actions

 - Component 2: Compliance with the Standards: Review under the WSCUC Standards and Compliance with Federal Requirements